primusrpoly/CS_548_SatelliteToMap/README.md

 Contributors: Ryan Primus

 In the code, I used a Pix2Pix implementation with PyTorch to translate satellite imagery to maps.
-Because it was based off Pix2Pix, I used a U-Net Generator and a binary CNN (Convolutional Neural Network) Discriminator for my model.
+Because it was based on Pix2Pix, I used a U-Net Generator and a binary CNN (Convolutional Neural Network) Discriminator for my model.

 ## Dataset
-Download the dataset from this Google Drive: [Maps Dataset](https://drive.google.com/file/d/1s5a2UeJR4H_KJ-nV4NmRMkBHr3zn20Tf/view)
+Download the 'map.tar.gz' dataset from UC Berkeley: [Maps Dataset](https://efrosgans.eecs.berkeley.edu/pix2pix/datasets/)

-Place this data directly into the folder you are working in to access the files.
+Place this data in the directory you are working in to access the files.

 ## Models
 Download the trained models from this Google Drive: [Trained Models](PUT THIS HERE)